 The cost of housing, office space, insurance and the average wages for the area will affect the price of local services.
 The cost of tree removal is no different.

-How do you calculate emergency tree removal cost?
+How do you calculate the cost of emergency tree removal?

 As a general rule of thumb, you can expect to pay double for emergency tree removal.
 It will all depend on the circumstances though.